Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 This is necessary to add the data to the database.
 ## How to run the project
 Disclaimer: If one of the following MongoDB commands does not work, ensure that the command is stored in the environment variable

-The first step is to start the MongoDB database.
+The first step is to start the MongoDB database service.
 Open your terminal and enter the following command:
 ```
 mongod
 ```